Skip to main content

 Skip User Reviews

-• The overall quality is low, with poor graphics, sound issues, and a lack of meaningful gameplay.
+• The overall production quality is low, with poor graphics, bad sound design, clunky mechanics, and absence of meaningful puzzles or interactions.

 • humor